Nigeriaboy/Google-search-front-end/README.md

 # Google-search-front-end
-Create a google like front end
+Creating a google like front end